Last Updated on February 28, 2022 by Anne-Sophie Reinhardt

 The NSP provides funding to local and state governments for the resale and/or redevelopment of properties that have been repossessed.
 This prevents these properties from becoming sites of abandonment and blight within their communities, which could, subsequently, lower the values of surrounding homes.

-HOME distributes grants to states and localities that often partner with non-profit organisations to fund various housing projects.
+HOME distributes grants to states and localities that often partner with non-profit organizations to fund various housing projects.
 In short, these projects build, buy, or renovate low-cost housing units for financially disadvantaged families and individuals.
 This program also provides direct rental assistance to those who meet the income requirements.

 Healthcare Programs